COMPOSER

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 Her voice springs from the integration of performance, composition, and creative writing.
 A social and environmental activist, she believes in the responsibility of artists to enrich and care for society, and frequently places her craft at the service of her community.

 Yost studies viola and composition at San Francisco Conservatory of Music, where her private teachers are Dimitri Murrath and Dr. David Conte.
-Her recent composition projects include Seal Lullaby, a choral setting of Rudyard Kipling’s poem commissioned by San Francisco Choral Artists; Veils: A Symphonic Poem; Three Pictures from KÄ«lauea for brass quintet; Three Hymns for wind quintet; and a Nocturne for viola and harp.
+Recent composition projects include Risen, an Easter anthem commissioned by Newark United Methodist Church; Seal Lullaby, a choral setting commissioned by San Francisco Choral Artists; Veils: A Symphonic Poem; Three Pictures from KÄ«lauea for brass quintet; Three Hymns for woodwind quintet; and a Nocturne for viola and harp.
+Her compositions have been premiered by artists including David Friend, members of the International Contemporary Ensemble, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
+She was San Francisco Choral Artists’ June 2025 Composer in Residence and is working on active commissions for Empire City Men’s Chorus, Ensemble For These Times, and Choral Chameleon.
+Her string quartet, Seven Scenes, was selected for performance by the Attacca Quartet at the 2026 TUTTI New Music Festival, and she was a finalist for the 2026 NATS Art Song Composition Award.

 500 words

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
-Her voice springs from the integration of performance, composition, and creative writing, as well as painting and photography, and she finds inspiration everywhere from the Schoodic Peninsula to New York City.
+Her voice springs from the integration of performance, composition, and creative writing.
 A social and environmental activist, she believes in the power and responsibility of artists to enrich and care for society, and frequently places her craft at the service of her community.

-A formidable violist, she was the winner of SFCM’s 2024 Low Strings Concerto Competition, and previously received awards in the Telegraph Players Chamber Competition, the Temple University Music Prep Concerto Competition, the Caprio Young Artists Competition, and the Grand Prize Virtuoso Bonn and Salzburg Competitions.
+Commended for her “compelling and daring live performance” of Bartók’s Viola Concerto (San Francisco Classical Voice), Yost was the winner of SFCM’s 2024 Low Strings Concerto Competition and previously received awards in the Telegraph Players Chamber Competition, the Caprio Young Artists Competition, and the Grand Prize Virtuoso Bonn and Salzburg Competitions.
 She has performed alongside artists including Stefan Jackiw, the Academy of St. Martin in the Fields, and members of the Esmé, Telegraph, Harlem, and Jasper String Quartets.
-Since arriving at SFCM in Fall 2022, she has served five times as principal violist of the SFCM Orchestra, and participated in 25 premiere performances.
-Her activities at SFCM include semesterly recitals, often featuring her compositions.
+She has served five times as principal violist of the SFCM Orchestra, and participated in 25 premiere performances at the conservatory.
 She is also interested in the technological side of music and, in 2023, collaborated with Pierre and Miguel Mariaca on an electroacoustic production by Kinetech Arts.
+Yost has performed on the soundtracks for two short films, Beyond Us and Before Us, scored by Jacques Desjardins.